Liquid Sky: Sound design

 To create unusual sounds by manipulating real-world sounds, director Slava Tsukerman chose to use a digital sampling synthesizer known as the Fairlight CMI.
 Brenda Hutchinson and Clive Smith were the music composers for the soundtrack.
 During the process, Tsukerman brought over three or four classical music pieces that would be programmed into the Fairlight CMI.
 Much like a computer, every sound and every note would be programmed with a code.
 When composing, Tsukerman would tap a rhythm or hum a melody, and Hutchinson and Smith would play around with ideas on the Fairlight.
 Percussion sounds were used throughout the movie.
 Tsukerman often rejected re-recording a tape when not perfect, loving the rawness of the imperfections.
 He was quoted as saying "No, I like it.
 Let’s make it quick and dirty."
 During foley and sound design, materials such as wind chimes, metal, glass, and wood were used to create the sounds of the alien creatures.
 While composing, Smith never saw a visual from the film.
 He did not see his work integrated with the visuals until the premiere.
 He created music and sound solely from what Tsukerman communicated to him.
 He said that he and Hutchinson were the composers, but that Tsukerman had the vision.

-Release
+Release and reception

 Home media

 The film was digitally restored in 4K resolution in 2017 by Vinegar Syndrome, and released as a Blu-ray/DVD combo pack on April 24, 2018.

-Reception

 J. Hoberman of The New York Times wrote: "On Variety’s top-grossing film chart for over half a year, Liquid Sky was perhaps the most successful independent film of its day".

-Critical reception
+Critical response

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 93%, based on 27 reviews, and an average rating of 7.2/10.